-1891: James Lane (aged 61), single, from Adlington (Cheshire), lived here.
-He was a general labourer.
-He lived with his brother William (aged 47) from Butley, sister-in-law Ann (aged 48) and six nephews and one niece.
-In 1861 James Lane lived at Dumbah Lane cottages with his widowed mother Elizabeth (from Cheadle), brother William and 4 siblings.
+1891: James Lane lived at Briar Cottage he was aged sixty one years.
+He was single and originated from Adlington (Cheshire).
+He was a general labourer and lived with his brother William aged forty seven from Butley, sister-in-law Ann aged forty eight years and six nephews and one niece.
+In 1861 James Lane lived at Dumbah Lane cottages with his widowed mother Elizabeth (from Cheadle), brother William and four siblings.
 He was recorded then as being an agricultural labourer.
-(Interestingly, in the census of 1871, James Lane and family apparently lived at Butley Lane, then back to Dumbah Lane in 1881, before moving to Briar Cottage in 1891).
+(Interestingly in the census of 1871 James Lane and family apparently lived at Butley Lane, then back to Dumbah Lane in 1881, before moving to Briar Cottage between 1881 and 1891).

 1901: James Lane now aged seventy one years still lived at Briar Cottage with his brother William and William’s wife Ann along with her mother Mary Shaw and five nephews.

 1911: James Lane was still living here at the age of eighty one years with his family, although only two nephews were still at home.
 He was recorded as a retired gamekeeper at this time.